QuantEcon/lecture-source-py/rst_files/amss2.rst

 It is useful to link the outcome of our reverse engineering exercise to limiting approximations constructed by :cite:`BEGS1`

-:cite:`BEGS1` used a slightly different notation to represent a generalization of the AMSS model.
+:cite:`BEGS1` used a slightly different notation to represent a generalization of the AMSS model

 We'll introduce a version of their notation so that readers can quickly relate notation that appears in their key formulas to the notation that we have used